 Rule Three from The Talent Code by Daniel Coyle is SLOW IT DOWN.

 “Why does slowing down work so well?
 The myelin model offers two reasons.
 First, going slow allows you to attend more closely to errors, creating a higher degree of precision with each firing – and when it comes to growing myelin, precision is everything.
 As football coach Tom Martinez likes to say ‘It’s not how fast you can do it.
 It’s how slowly you can do it correctly.’
 Second, going slow helps the practitioner to develop something even more important: a working perception of the skill’s internal blueprint – the shape and rhythm of the interlocking skill circuits.” (p.
 85)

 We still take a lot of heat from our colleagues about 2nd chance tests.
 It makes many people, teachers and parents, uncomfortable.

 - Our learners take the test; we mark (not grade) each problem as correct or incorrect, and return the paper to the child without a number-no grade yet.

 - Their job is to find, correct, and identify errors.
 We ask them to categorize an error as either a “simple mistake” or “needs more study”.

-- We also ask them to complete a table of specifications and determine their proficiency on the assessed essential learnings.
+- We also ask them to complete a table of specification and determine their proficiency on the assessed essential learnings.

 - After all problems are corrected, students write a reflection about their work.